The Stringybark Open Award 2026

 Subscribe to our mailing list to

-our bookshop to see what the judges look for in a winning story.
+our Bookshop to see what the judges look for in a winning story.

 Competition Closed: 23 February 2025